 Have your data ready to deploy.

 Money may be an emotional topic, but facts drive the discussion.
 So have some good ones in your arsenal.
 How does your pay stack up to other people in your role across the industry?
 Within your area?
 What has your salary path been since joining the company?
 For that matter, without naming names, how does your pay compare to that of other people in the same role across your enterprise?
 Paint a compelling financial landscape, and show how your place in it should be higher than it is.
-Of course, if the facts don't support your stand, think long and hard before raising the topic.
+Of course, if the facts don't support your stand, think long and hard before broaching the topic of a raise.

 Go for the win-win.

 Don't think of salary discussions as a zero-sum game.
 A good outcome should leave both parties happy: you get an amount that makes you feel more valued and brings you closer to your own financial goals, and your employer gets someone with a greater sense of drive and commitment to the organization.
 Here again, playing the long game helps.
 Get your manager thinking about your value throughout the year, and make it clear that you're thinking about your value, too.

 Look for the sweet spot here: not too soon and not too late.
 Don't be put off by any initial resistance or "not now" messages.
 This is the long game, remember?
 Keep the conversation going at least long enough to make it clear that this is a topic that matters to you and to get a commitment to the right time to discuss it.
 On the other end of the range, be aware that this is a conversational area where out-and-out persistence quickly becomes annoying and then worse.
 Don't be the bitter-ender who desperately tries to maximize the net dollars gained by inserting each of your ten value-adds into the conversation.
 Instead, watch for the cues that tell you the conversation is coming to its natural end (eye contact wandering elsewhere, non-committal responses, arms crossed, out-and-out statements like "we're done here"), and respect them.

 It's business.
 Not personal.